Taylor Swift's 'Eras Tour' Outfits: Every Single Look She Wears

 The '1989' Era

 Taylor Swift's 1989 costumes have undergone their own style evolution over the course of the Eras Tour.
 When the show kicked off in 2023, Swift wore matching sets by Roberto Cavalli that featured intricate, geometrically beaded designs in pink, green, orange, or blue.
 By 2024, Swift decided to branch out, tapping Cavalli for wildly contrasting mix-and-match sets.
 The new crop top and mini skirt are closer in silhouette to the skater skirts she wore on the first 1989 World Tour, but these come in shades of glittery ombré.
 For one show, she'll wear a blue top and an orange skirt; for another, she'll wear an orange top and a pink skirt.
 Swift also mixes up her Christian Louboutin ankle boots with each combination.
 Sometimes, she even wears two different colored shoes.
-We'll find out whether this look never goes out of style when the tour resumes this October.
+Resuming the tour on Oct.
+18, Swift declared that this look hadn't gone out of style.

 The 'Tortured Poets Department' Era